-Senate Bill 167 proposes significant changes to the laws governing the possession of firearms on school grounds by school employees and the fees associated with obtaining a concealed carry license.
-The bill introduces a new exception allowing individuals who hold a concealed carry license issued by the Department of Justice (DOJ) to possess firearms on school grounds, provided they are employed by the school and the school board has adopted a policy permitting such possession.
-This aligns state law with federal law, which already allows for similar exceptions.
-Additionally, the bill waives the initial application fee, renewal fee, and background check fee for teachers applying for a concealed carry license, thereby reducing financial barriers for educators.
+Senate Bill 167 proposes significant changes to the laws regarding firearm possession on school grounds and the fees associated with obtaining a concealed carry license in Wisconsin.
+The bill introduces a new exception that allows school employees who hold a valid concealed carry license to possess firearms on school grounds, provided that the school board or governing entity has adopted a policy permitting this.
+Additionally, the bill waives the initial application fee, renewal fee, and background check fee for teachers applying for a concealed carry license, thereby reducing financial barriers for educators seeking to carry firearms.

 The bill also includes various amendments and repeals to existing statutes.
-Notably, it repeals certain provisions related to the licensing process and renumbers others, while creating new requirements for teachers to demonstrate their employment status when applying for a license.
-The amendments clarify the fees associated with background checks and license renewals, ensuring they are based on the actual costs incurred by the DOJ.
-Overall, the bill aims to enhance the rights of school employees regarding firearm possession while streamlining the licensing process for educators.
+Notably, it repeals certain provisions related to the licensing process and renumbers others to streamline the regulations.
+The amendments clarify the conditions under which a licensee may carry a firearm on school property and establish that the Department of Justice will determine the fees for licenses based on the actual costs incurred.
+Overall, the bill aims to align state law with federal exceptions regarding firearm possession in schools while also supporting teachers in obtaining the necessary licenses.

 Statutes affected: Bill Text: 20.455(2)(gr), 20.455, 175.60(2g)(a), 175.60, 175.60(5)(a)6, 175.60(7)(d)